COVID-19 pandemic in Nova Scotia: 2020

 On March 15, Nova Scotia's first three presumptive cases were detected, all travel-related.
 Respectively, these cases were a woman in her 60s from Kings County who visited Australia and returned March 8, a man in his late 50s from the Halifax area who attended a conference in California and returned March 13, and a man in his 30s from the Halifax area who travelled "throughout Europe" and returned March 10.

 On March 16, two additional cases were reported.
 A man and a woman in their 50s from the Halifax area had not traveled, but had been in "close contact with individuals who had recently travelled outside the country."

 On March 17, Chief Medical Officer of Health Robert Strang announced that the reporting of information about individual cases would cease in order to protect patient privacy, as well as to prevent a false sense of security in communities without detected cases.

 On March 22, a provincial state of emergency was declared.
 It was also announced that the QEII Health Sciences Centre's Microbiology Lab in Halifax was certified to report positive and negative tests for COVID-19, thus cases could be confirmed within the province, without needing to send samples to the National Microbiology Lab for confirmation.

 On March 23, it was reported that at least one of the new cases was a child under age 10.

 On March 29, a Halifax woman was fined $697.50, and had her vehicle seized by police after she was found in a park despite Nova Scotia having closed parks and beaches to the public under its emergency measures act.

 On March 30, Strang announced the first official case of community spread, per the government definition of a case that can not be connected to travel or a previously known case.

 On March 31, it was reported that cases had been identified in four staff members and two residents of long-term care facilities for seniors.

-In July 2020, a poster welcoming customers back at Mic Mac Mall in Dartmouth, with the colours inside the hearts vaguely inspired by the tartan of Nova Scotia.
+In July 2020, a poster welcoming customers back at Mic Mac Mall in Dartmouth.

 On April 7, the province reported its first death, a Cape Breton woman in her 70s with underlying medical conditions.

 On April 9, the province reported its second death, a Cape Breton woman in her 90s with underlying medical conditions.

 On April 13, the province reported its third death, a male in his 80s in the Halifax area with underlying medical conditions.

 On April 17, the province reported its fourth death, a Cape Breton woman in her 80s with underlying medical conditions.

 On April 18, the province reported three more deaths, bringing the provincial total to seven.
 All three deaths occurred at long-term care facility, Northwood Halifax Campus in the Halifax Regional Municipality.

 May 29 marked the first day since COVID-19 arrived in Nova Scotia that zero new cases were recorded.